Second Session, 43rd Parliament

 When will this NDP government provide more police?
 Give me a timeline.
 Or is the answer never?

 Hon.
 Nina Krieger: I want to be clear.
 Extortion has no place in British Columbia, and combatting extortion is our number one public safety priority.
-The work of the B.C. extortion task force, the work of Surrey police service, the Abbotsford police department, all partners, is making a difference.
+The work of the B.C. extortion task force, the work of Surrey police service, the Abbotsford police department — all partners — is making a difference.

 There are many investigations underway.
 We have seen charges brought.
 We have seen removals from Canada.
 We have been committed to advocating and working with our federal partners for changes to bail and sentencing reform, changes to immigration laws to ensure that extortionists are not able to exploit loopholes and claim refugee status.